jendoc/se_project_react/README.md

 ## Link to live full-stack app
 [What to Wear App](https://www.jendoc-wtwr.students.nomoredomainssbs.ru/)

+Log in to the default user with email "hello@user.com" and password "password"

 ## Link to back-end

 Server created with Express, [Repo here](https://github.com/jendoc/se_project_express)